atsign-foundation/atsign.dev/content/en/docs/Get-Started/Your_Proj.md

 ---
-title: "Create Your Own @platform Project"
+title: 'Create Your Own @platform Project'
-SEOtitle: "How to create an @platform (at_platform or AtPlatform) project"
+SEOtitle: 'How to create an @platform (at_platform or AtPlatform) project'
-linkTitle: "Create Your Own @platform Project"
+linkTitle: 'Create Your Own @platform Project'
-Description: "Taking one step closer to developing your privacy-first app on the @platform"
+Description: 'Taking one step closer to developing your privacy-first app on the @platform'
-content: "What to do after creating your own @sign"
+content: 'What to do after creating your own @sign'
 weight: 3
 date: 2021-7-26
 ---